Skip to main content

 To configure various aspects of the platform, startPlatform accepts a configuration object with various parameters:

-• modules: Record<string, { configure: (params: ModuleInput<any>) => any }>: Custom modules configuration point.
-Allows you to extend the functionality of the engine.
+• modules: Record<string, { configure: (params: ModuleInput<any>) => any }>: Modules configuration point.
+Load your own modules, a preset or a combination of a preset and your own modules.

 • typeDefs: Object (GraphQL Schema that gets merged with the default schema)